The Problem with Apu: Reception

 Justin Charity, writing for The Ringer, agreed with the film's argument, but found the pursuit of Hank Azaria to appear in the film "a prevailing distraction from more ambitious consideration of the ideal future of The Simpsons and the cultural shifts that have rendered Apu increasingly unpalatable."
 He also found the documentary lacked imagination in finding a solution to creating a more nuanced portrayal of Apu: "that lapse of Kondabolu's imagination is the documentary's real waste."
 Neal Justin of Minneapolis Star Tribune noted "any criticism directed at the show's portrayal of the convenience-store owner in his documentary ... is drowned out by frustration that he can't land an interview with the character's voice actor."
 Many Indian fans expressed dissatisfaction with the documentary and genuinely liked Apu.

-In October 2018, in the South Park episode "The Problem with a Poo", Mr. Hankey is expelled and sent to a land where "people don't care about bigotry and hate" – Springfield – where he is welcomed by Apu.
-The episode ended with a title card, #cancelthesimpsons, similar to the promo for South Park which called for the cancellation of itself, leading many to assume that the episode was South Park siding with the documentary.
-On the DVD commentary, South Park creators Trey Parker and Matt Stone stated that the people on The Simpsons are their friends, and that the episode was not a jab at The Simpsons but at the documentary and the critique of Apu, and that they found it amusing how many misinterpreted the joke as an attack on The Simpsons.
-In addition, a writer for The Simpsons, Al Jean, tweeted about the episode: "It's actually in favor of us saying people are too critical."
+South Park lampooned the documentary with a 2018 episode "The Problem with a Poo", in which Mr. Hankey is expelled and sent to a land where "people don't care about bigotry and hate" — Springfield — where he is welcomed by Apu.
+The episode ended with a title card, #cancelthesimpsons, similar to previous promotional material in which South Park had called for its own cancellation.
+Some viewers assumed that South Park had sided with Kondabolu's documentary, but South Park creators Trey Parker and Matt Stone stated on audio commentary that the people on The Simpsons are their friends, and that the "Poo" episode was a jab at the documentary and its critique of Apu, and that they found it amusing how many misinterpreted the joke as an attack on The Simpsons.
+Simpsons writer Al Jean said the episode was "actually in favor of us saying people are too critical."